Westminster Energy, Environment & Transport Forum

 • delivering healthy and sustainable water: investment priorities - stakeholder responsibilities - frameworks for effective collaboration between government, regulators, advocacy and the sector

-• innovation: supporting R&D and the rollout of technology in addressing pollution such as AI-driven pollution monitoring and advanced water treatment systems
+• innovation: supporting R&D and the rollout of technology in addressing pollution - AI-driven pollution monitoring and advanced water treatment systems

-• consumer and public priorities: keeping England’s waters safe for consumption and swimming - achieving clearer communication - consultation and improving involvement of the public
+• consumer and public priorities: keeping England’s waters safe for consumption and swimming - achieving clearer communication - consultation and improving public involvement

 • integrated Catchment Action Plans: priorities for collaboration and implementation - lessons learnt so far from the trialling of a catchment-based approach to water management